Your tent can make or break your camping experience, whether you’re spending a few days or weeks outdoors.

 That said, tent weight and price are often linked.
 So even though your bank account is getting a breather, your back might not.

 Even Kelty’s smallest 1P models – for instance, the Late Start 1 (shown below) – weigh around 3-4lbs.

 But if you’re operating on a strict budget and are willing to accept a few more pounds, then Kelty is arguably a wonderful choice.

 Kelty tents are well-received by campers overall, despite not leading the way in technological tent-making advancements.

 Accordingly, their tents are ideal for a casual camper who doesn’t see the need to overspend on an overbuilt, big-brand tent that they’ll barely use.

-If you’re in the market for a canvas option, allow me to introduce Kodiak Canvas.
+If you’re looking for a canvas option, let me introduce Kodiak Canvas.